 - SOSchip: In Real Life as well as In-Universe, "Yonen wa Shinu".
 If you dont know Japanese, it's Nine Inch Nails' "The Four of Us Are Dying" with lyrics added in.

 - Charlie Chaplin added lyrics to his theme for A Countess from Hong Kong to make the Petula Clark hit "This Is Your Song."

-- The film My Fellow Americans has both the rival ex-presidents admitting to coming up with their own lyrics for 'Hail To The Chief'.
+- The film My Fellow Americans has the rival ex-presidents admitting to producing their own lyrics for 'Hail to the Chief'.

 - Kevin Kline in Dave also has fun with 'Hail to the Chief' while showering: "Hail to the Chief, he's the one we all say hail to..."

-- This very NSFW song, set to to the main theme from Jurassic Park.
+- This very NSFW song, set to the main theme from Jurassic Park.

 - A version of the old Superman films theme tune was once recorded by an artist named Enrique in France with added lyrics.
 The song was later resung by an artist named Noam.

 - Ennio Morricone and Hayley Westenra's Paradiso consists largely of this.